julien-arino/julien-arino/README.md

 - 👀 I’m interested in mathematical biology and in particular, mathematical epidemiology and population dynamics.
 - I teach about mathematical epidemiology a bit all over the place and generate [slides](https://julien-arino.github.io/teaching/) and (sometimes) videos about this.
 - I am also interested in the use of the `R` programming language, in particular for [modelling](https://julien-arino.github.io/R-for-modellers/).
+- I strongly believe in Open Data and sharing one's material, so a lot of my research and course material code is available in the different repos here.
 - 📫 To reach me, see the contact info on [my GitHub page](https://julien-arino.github.io)

 <!---